vharg/FlowDIR/README.md

 ```

 <li> FlowDIR can be run from the command line or through dedicated graphical user interfaces.
 Type `help FlowDIR`into the MATLAB command window to learn more about the inputs required for command line executable mode.
-To run with the GUIs simply type `FlowDIR` into the command window and the following GUI will pop up:
+To run with the GUIs simply type  `Array.prototype.map()` into the command window and the following GUI will pop up:
 <br/>